muano30/muano/_posts/2021-06-03-W3schools JavaScript Exercise.md

 # Introduction.

 I have learned all the basics in JavaScript although i stil have to improve on some of the things that i think i have't understand them deeper to apply myself.
-After searching how can i improve my JavaScript knowlwdge i started with W3schools Exercise.
+After searching how can i improve my JavaScript knowledge i started with W3schools Exercise.

 # Body.